tshepang/blog-movies/content/movies/recent movies 2010-11-30.rst

 *Last Action Hero* is annoying partly because it uses the same movie formula that it ridicules, though not as heavily as spoofs tend to.
-It's also annoying because, amidst he noise, it has 2 superb villains, the glass eye, and the child killer.
+It's also annoying because, amidst the noise, it has 2 superb villains, the glass eye, and the child killer.
 I loved them back over a decade ago, and still love them now, so much that I wish their characters (extremely well done) could be exploited a little more, and in a better movie.